nodemcu/nodemcu-firmware/docs/nodemcu-pil.md

 This macro + linker approach renders the need for `luaL_reg` declarations and use of `luaL_openlib()` unnecessary, and these are not permitted in project-adopted `app/modules` files.

-Hence a NodeMCU C library module typically have a standard layout:
+Hence a NodeMCU C library module typically has a standard layout that parallels that of the standard Lua library modules and uses the same C API to access the Lua runtime:

 -  A `#ìnclude` block to resolve access to external resources.
 All modules will include entries for `"module.h"`, and `"lauxlib.h"`.
 They should _not_ reference any other `lXXX.h` includes from the Lua source directory as these are private to the Lua runtime.
 These may be followed by C standard runtime includes, external application libraries and any SDK resource headers needed.
 Note that whilst we recommend using the C standard runtime API for `<stdlib.h>` etc., the SDK only implements a poorly documented subset of this API, so be aware that you might get linker errors and in which case you might need to recode some calls if you are using non-implemented functions.